 The performance culminated with all 240 dancers coming together simultaneously to deliver a specially choreographed sequence for the grande finale, which went down so well with the audience that they were asked to perform it twice!

-sampad is uniting more than 200 dancers from across the West Midlands on Saturday 2 June for an exciting and visually-spectacular performance as part of Birmingham’s Big Jubilee Weekend, a 4 day extravaganza of music and entertainment taking place in the city centre to mark the Queen’s Diamond Jubilee.
+The free performance formed part of Birmingham’s Big Jubilee Weekend, a 4 day extravaganza of music and entertainment that took place in the city centre 2-5 June to mark the Queen’s Diamond Jubilee.

-The Moving Earth groups will also perform in Cannon Hill Park on 30th June, as part of a day of celebrations to mark the arrival of the London 2012 Olympic Torch Relay in Birmingham.
+Moving Earth groups also performed on stage at Cannon Hill Park on 30th June, as part of a day of special celebrations to mark the arrival of the London 2012 Olympic Torch Relay in Birmingham.